Okmeque1/software/PythonSoft/errors.md

 0271 OSError : Operating system error.Check your drive and program,aswell as any files and try again.

-0251 TypeError : The program you got has an error or has been tampered with.Please do NOT attempt to fix it as it may have viruses.Contact support.
+0251 TypeError : The program you got has an error or has been tampered with.
+Contact support.

 0210 PermissionError : Access violation in file.Check permissions and try again.